-‧ The unique developmental tasks of adolescence
+- The unique developmental tasks of adolescence

-‧ Why adaptive risk-taking is necessary and important in adolescence
+- Why adaptive risk-taking is necessary and important in adolescence

-‧ How the skills of Discoverer, Noticer, Advisor and Vitality (DNA-V) help adolescents develop flexible strength
+- How the skills of Discoverer, Noticer, Advisor and Vitality (DNA-V) help adolescents develop flexible strength

-‧ What matters most for parents of teenagers
+- What matters most for parents of teenagers

-‧ Why adolescents are sunsets…not problems to be solved
+- Why adolescents are sunsets…not problems to be solved

-About Dr. Louise Hayes:
+About Dr. Louise Hayes

-Dr. Hayes is the co-author of the best-selling book, Get Out of Your Mind and into your Life for Teenagers: A Guide to Living an Extraordinary Life, and the newly released book, The Thriving Adolescent: Using Acceptance and Commitment Therapy and Positive Psychology to Help Teens Manage Emotions, Achieve Goals, and Build Connection.
-Together with Joseph Ciarrochi she conducts research and treatment development; her latest work uses a DNA-v (Discoverer-Noticer-Advisor-Value) treatment model for young people.
-Louise is also an active humanitarian, taking mental health professionals into the Himalaya to develop their mindfulness skills and raising funds for poor children in remote Nepal.
+Dr. Hayes is the co-author of the best-selling book, Get Out of Your Mind and Into Your Life for Teenagers: A Guide to Living an Extraordinary Life, and the newly released book, The Thriving Adolescent: Using Acceptance and Commitment Therapy and Positive Psychology to Help Teens Manage Emotions, Achieve Goals, and Build Connection.
+Together with Joseph Ciarrochi, she conducts research and treatment development; her latest work uses a DNA-v (Discoverer-Noticer-Advisor-Value) treatment model for young people.
+Louise is also an active humanitarian, taking mental health professionals into the Himalaya to developing their mindfulness skills and raising funds for poor children in remote Nepal.

-Click here to see a visual image of the DNA-v model
+- Click here to see a visual image of the DNA-v model

-Dr. Hayes’ Books:
+- Dr. Hayes’ Books:

 Thank you for joining us on this episode of Psychologists Off The Clock.
 We appreciate your feedback.
 Please take a moment to leave a quick rating and review of the show on Apple Podcasts.
 It helps us spread the word to more folks like you!

-Please note that the information in the podcast and on this site is intended for informational purposes only.
+Please note the information on Psychologists Off The Clock is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
-If you are looking professional help, visit our resources page for guidance on how to find a therapist.
+If you are looking for professional help, visit our resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 9-1-1.